 It's really easy to make compote.
 Here are a few hints and tips to make sure yours turns out perfectly.

-- You can make compote with fresh, frozen or canned fruit, as well as some dried fruits
+You can make compote with fresh, canned or frozen fruit, as well as some dried fruits

 There are many ways to use a tasty raspberry compote.
 Try it: